jksemple/ESP-Image/README.md

 Images in either RGB565 or RGB888 can be edited (pixel values altered)

+## Comparison

+Two images can be compared pixel by pixel using .compareWith().
+This takes a comparison function that defines how a pixel pair is to be compared.
+It must return either true (if there is a difference) or false but the algorithm is up to the developer.
+It also takes an optional masking function which defines whether the pixel pair is to be compared (if true) or skipped (if false).
+The compareWith() method itself returns a float which is the ratio of the count of 'different' pixels divided by the count of all pixels that were compared after masking.

 ## Saving

 Images in a saveable format i.e. JPEG or BMP can be saved to storage.
 BMP is used to preserve 100% of the detail in the image, JPG is smaller and faster to save but loses some pixel-level detail.